C0bra5/simple-nanite-parser/README.md

 > This project is now archived as the latest versions of [FModel](https://github.com/4sval/FModel) and [CUE4Parse](https://github.com/FabianFG/CUE4Parse) natively support nanite mesh extraction for all games using UE 5.0 to UE 5.3.

 # Simple Nanite Parser
-This is a simple parser for cooked Unreal Engine 5.3+ static meshes that uses Nanite with maximum quality.
-FModel only exports the fallback mesh, which tends to be low quality.
+This is a simple parser for cooked Unreal Engine 5.3 static meshes that uses Nanite with maximum quality.

 ## Requirements:
 - [Python 3.12](https://www.python.org/downloads/release/python-31210/)